CAST-Extend/com.castsoftware.castimaging-v3.kubernetessetup/EKS-Setup.md

 1. provide admin access
 login with an admin of your AWS account go to "IAM" => "users" => click on your user => "Permissions" => "Add permission" => then search for _AdministratorAccess_ and attach this policy
-Basically your user just requires *one* policy being attached
+Basically your user just requires *one* policy being attached:  _AdministratorAccess_
-  - AdministratorAccess

 2. provide a dedicated list of privileges/policies
 to cover all the required privileges, first you have to create additional policies

 EKS-Admin-policy:
 ```
 {